Coast Salish & Kwakwaka’wakw artist Noel Brown was born to Donna and Jerry Brown in Snuneymuxw (Nanaimo) on Vancouver Island.

 Noel gained an interest in First Nations art as a young child, and began learning when he was young under his cousins Richard and Matthew Baker, Chris and Doran Lewis and Craig Manson.
 Brown credits James Christopher Lewis as being his main inspiration for why he started carving in 1995.

 Brown has collaborated on large scale Totem Poles, creates drum designs and pieces that are used in the Big House, and also creates art pieces for the art market.
 Brown can often be found crafting custom pieces of jewellery, which has become his full time passion and career.
+Please contact us if you would like to custom order work by this artist.

-Turquoise Hummingbird Ring by Noel Brown
+Windmaker Pendant by Noel Brown